PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

     * When the package is in neither repository:
         ```
+        Find-PSResource: Package with name 'TestModule' could not be found in repository 'PSGallery'.
-        Find-PSResource: Package 'TestModule' could not be found.
+        Find-PSResource: Package with name 'TestModule' could not be found in repository 'NuGetGallery'.
         ```

 5) Searching with a package name specified and both a repository name specified AND a repository name with a wildcard, eg: `Find-PSResource 'TestModule' -Repository *Gallery, LocalRepo`